mattcabb/mib2std-toolbox/README.md

 1. `mib2std-toolbox.esd` file is an additional green engeneering menu screen which gives you access to running custom scripts.

 ## Research files
+1. `Research/variants.csv` - list of variants with carmaker, hardware producer, and other details.